AurelienGasser/handling-ocd/README.md

 This is a transcript of the talk **["Handling OCD"](https://www.youtube.com/watch?v=OX_KcE8psww), by Dr. Reid Wilson.**

-*The author of the transcript owns no right over the original content.*
+*I, the author of the transcript, own no right over the original content.*

 ---